ppau/bounty/README.md

     Categories?

 Finish fundraiser editing handler

 CVC doesn't get tested by PIN?

 Allow changes to Status by staff and the option to send messages to the Backer

 Keep history of status changes and messages.
-Keep these independent from one another?
+Keep these independent from one another? - Add staff to the dict?

 Admin Fundraiser/Petition/Group Purchase list views need to be added